IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/remote-data-operations.md

 BLAZOR CODE SNIPPET HERE
 ```

-As you can see in the **paginate** method, custom pagination logic is performed, based on the `TotalPagesOnServer` value.
+As you can see in the `Paginate` method, custom pagination logic is performed, based on the `TotalPagesOnServer` value.

 #### Remote Paging with Batch Editing Demo